Meat: Land use

-Meat production is by far the biggest cause of land use, as it accounts for nearly 40% of the global land surface.
+Meat production is by far the biggest user of land, as it accounts for nearly 40% of the global land surface.
 Just in the contiguous United States, 34% of its land area (654 e6acre) are used as pasture and rangeland, mostly feeding livestock, not counting 391 e6acre of cropland (20%), some of which is used for producing feed for livestock.
 Roughly 75% of deforested land around the globe is used for livestock pasture.
 Deforestation from practices like slash-and-burn releases CO_{2} and removes the carbon sink of grown tropical forest ecosystems which substantially mitigate climate change.
-The land use is a major pressure on pressure on fertile soils which is important for global food security.
+Land use is a major pressure on pressure on fertile soils which is important for global food security.

 Climate change

 The rising global consumption of carbon-intensive meat products has "exploded the global carbon footprint of agriculture," according to some top scientists.
-Meat production is responsible for 14.5% and possibly up to 51% of the world's anthropogenic greenhouse gas emissions.
-Some nations show very different impacts to counterparts within the same group, with Brazil and Australia having emissions over 200% higher than the average of their respective income groups and driven by meat consumption.
+Meat, dairy, and egg production are responsible for 57% of the greenhouse gases attributable to food production, and 20% of all greenhouse gas emissions.

+Some nations show very different impacts to counterparts within the same group, with Brazil and Australia having emissions over 200% higher than the average of their respective income groups, driven by meat consumption.

 According to the Assessing the Environmental Impacts of Consumption and Production report produced by United Nations Environment Programme's (UNEP) international panel for sustainable resource management, a worldwide transition in the direction of a meat and dairy free diet is indispensable if adverse global climate change were to be prevented.
 A 2019 report in The Lancet recommended that global meat (and sugar) consumption be reduced by 50 percent to mitigate climate change.
 Meat consumption in Western societies needs to be reduced by up to 90% according to a 2018 study published in Nature.
 The 2019 special report by the Intergovernmental Panel on Climate Change called for significantly reducing meat consumption, particularly in wealthy countries, in order to mitigate and adapt to climate change.